medhatulsyani/p8105_final/project_proposal.md

 “Chain of Survival” in individuals undergoing sudden cardiac arrest (Page, 2011).
-Although AED accessibility is an integral part of increasing the chances of survival, the constant traffic congestion in New York City creates a disadvantage for residents with the time it takes healthcare workers to travel to the scene.
+Although AED accessibility is an integral part of increasing the chances of survival, the constant traffic congestion in New York City creates a disadvantage for residents through increasing the time it takes for healthcare workers to travel to the scene.

 ## Planned analyses/visualizations